 The best and the most popular ones in the UK are Smarkets, Betfair, Matchbook, Betdaq and Ladbrokes.

 Profit Accumulator has a deal with Smarkets and Matchbook, where you pay a 0% commission on any bets you lay.

 Tip #13.
 Don’t Gamble

 Unlike traditional forms of wagering, matched betting is backed by a mathematical system that enables you to win consistently, regardless of whether or not the odds are in your favour.

-Perhaps one of the most important points to remember when getting started with matched betting is not to gamble at all.
+One of the most essential points to remember when getting started with matched betting is: don’t gamble.

-As a beginner, you might get excited about the potential wins and start making more and more bets without having a solid strategy in place, this will only lead to losses.
+As a beginner, you might get excited about the potential wins and start making more and more bets without a solid strategy; this will only lead to losses.
 Instead, be patient and stick to the plan.

 When it comes to matched betting, you need to understand that it is not gambling.
-You always know how much you’ll make from each bet even before the bet settles.
-Unless you make any mistakes, the risk of losing money with matched betting is very minimal.
+You always know how much you’ll make from each bet, even before the bet settles.
+So unless you make any mistakes, the risk of losing money with matched betting is minimal.

 So don’t gamble.